How to Make Bagels

 How to Shape Bagels

 Bagels are made with a basic stiff yeast dough.
-We basically let the dough rise, shape it into 8 balls, then let those balls rise again.
+Allow the dough to rise, shape it into 8 balls, then let those balls rise again.
 Then, in order to get the bagel shape, you simply use your index finger to poke a hole through the center and twirl it around your finger to stretch that hole out, as seen in the image below.

 How to Make Bagels More Flavorful AND Make Them Ahead of Time

-UPDATE: Some people who have allowed their shaped bagels to ferment in the fridge for up to 48 hours have had their final bagels turn out flat.
+UPDATE: Some readers who have allowed their shaped bagels to ferment in the fridge for up to 48 hours have had their final bagels turn out flat.
 This is likely due to overproofing.
 For this reason, I would recommend reducing the amount of yeast to 2 teaspoons if you’d like to refrigerate the dough for an extended period.
-I had also originally recommended using a damp towel to cover the bagels but received reports of people’s towels freezing in the fridge (how cold are your fridges?!) so I have removed that direction.

 Make Ahead Directions: